Android SDK

 );

-In case an error has occured, the onError callback will be triggered instead of onResponse.
-So, make sure to implement it to know what kind of error occured.
+In case an error has occurred, the onError callback will be triggered instead of onResponse.
+So, make sure to implement it to know what kind of error occurred.

 Get Surveys Natively